 A resident alleged to be in violation of the Residence Community Standards shall receive a citation form issued by a Residence Life Staff or an Augustana Faculty or Staff member.
 The citation shall state which Community Standard(s) was/were violated, the date and time of the violations and a brief description of what took place.
 The issuer and the recipient must sign the citation.
-A copy of the citation shall be provided to the Residence Coordinator (RC) no later than 96 hours after the event.
+A copy of the citation shall be provided to the Student Engagement Coordinator (SEC) no later than 96 hours after the event.

 C. RECOMMENDED SANCTION GUIDELINES

 All disciplinary actions are taken in a manner that promotes student growth and understanding attempts to hold students accountable for their behaviour.
 Sanctions may be imposed singly or in combination, as appropriate to each case.
 Failure to fulfill the term of an imposed sanction may result in the imposition of a more severe sanction

 For all students under 18 years of age, the university reserves the right to inform parents or guardians of any violations of the Community Standards

 The following illustrates how sanctions are usually applied:

 - Each section of policy violation has a sanction that commensurate with the severity of the policy violation.

 - Section A offences may result in eviction, fine and/or Code of Student Behaviour charges.
 The minimum fine for a Section A violation is $100